multiversx/mx-docs/docs/developers/meta/sc-meta-cli.md

 Calling `cargo run cs` in the meta crate or `sc-meta cs` in the root crate will start the interaction with the chain simulator.
 In order to start an action, one must choose between the following subcommands.

 Subcommands:
 - `install` Pulls the latest chain simulator docker image available.
-This command needs Docker installed.
+This command needs Docker to be installed and running on the current machine.
 - `start` Starts the chain simulator in verbose mode at `localhost:8085`.
 - `stop` Stops the chain simulator.